By: Marilyn L. Davis

 - We refuse to grow as a writer.

-Sure, we can produce a post, but all of those will keep us stuck, in a rut with our writing, and sacrifice another opportunity to improve and expand our creativity.
+Sure, we can operate from those attitudes and still produce a post, but all of those will keep us stuck, in a rut with our writing, and sacrifice another opportunity to improve and expand our creativity.

 What generally happens is that the writing comes off as just a rehash of what’s worked in the past.
-The posts become a repetitious pattern.
+The post becomes a repetitious pattern.

 Some days, I have limited resources, whether it’s time or energy.
 I didn’t sleep well the other night.
 My cat used my feet as a toy, and my dog had to go outside more than usual.
 It seemed like every hour, I was awake.
 The following morning, it was overcast and gray outside, and that reinforced my low energy level.
 Usually, it’s sunny and bright, and I let that energize me for the day.
 Not helping my energy level, my dog, Morgan, and my cat, Jackson got to take a nap and provided me with a distracting pose right next to my desk.
 When I went back to the writing, each sentence seemed dull, repetitive and boring.
 Rather than accept the writing and justify that all writers have bad days and still put it out there, I put it aside rather than publishing it.